 - Heat on medium heat until you start to see bubbles form, then bring the sauce to a very low simmer.

-- Simmer until your sauce reaches desired thickness (the longer you simmer, the more liquid will evaporate—however the sauce is already pretty thick as its base is tomato paste).
+- Simmer until your sauce reaches desired thickness (the longer you simmer, the more liquid will evaporate).
 I usually heat mine for about 5 minutes.

 - Allow sauce to cool and enjoy!

-- To add some heat to this recipe: I suggest using cayenne pepper powder or tabasco!
+- To add some heat to this recipe: I suggest using cayenne pepper powder, tabasco or sriracha